As of 1/6/2023. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 - GD and Parkinson’s disease

-- Review your medications with your Gaucher specialist and any other doctors who prescribe medications for you.
+- Review your medications with your Gaucher specialist.
+Also discuss your medications with any other doctors who prescribe medications for you.
 Discuss your medications at every visit and whenever your health or medical conditions change.

 - Continue treatment, as recommended by your Gaucher specialist.
 Staying on treatment is the safest way to control Gaucher disease.